inasafe/inasafe-doc/docs/source/training/intermediate/osm/304-creating-josm-file-presets.rst

 **education=school**, it is a problem.
 Hence, people must agree on how to tag places.

-OpenStreetMap has been around for many years now, so there is an accepted standard for how to identify most types of locations, and those are listed on the Map Features page on the OSM Wiki.
+OSM has been around for many years now, so there is an accepted standard for how to identify most types of locations, and those are listed on the Map Features page on the OSM Wiki.